onvoyage-ai/v402-web/README.md

 }
 ```

-## Method 2: Custom Wallet Integration
+## Method 3: Direct Handler Integration (Advanced)

-If you already have your own wallet connection logic, you can directly call the payment handler functions.
+If you have your own wallet connection logic, directly call the payment handler functions.

 ```typescript
 import {